duranrandy/randuran/README.md

 I am a software developer based in Germany, mainly focused on Backend technologies.
 Currently, I build full-stack applications with Laravel and Livewire.

-- 🛠 I am currently working on a page builder for laravel with Livewire and AlpineJs.
+- 🛠 I am currently working on a page builder for Laravel with Livewire and AlpineJs.

 ---